prater27/Images_Triangulator/README.md

 > Weighted Voronoi Stippling, Adrian Secord.
 In: Proceedings of the 2nd International Symposium on Non-photorealistic Animation and Rendering.
 NPAR ’02.
 ACM, 2002, pp. 37– 43.

+# Delaunay-Triangulation

+An implementation by delfrrr.
+It claims to be one of the fastest open source implementations available.

-## Pre-requisites
+# Pre-requisites
-This implementation has been written and tested on Manjaro using the following packages:
+It uses the following packages:
-- GCC 8.2.1
+- GCC version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1)
 - OpenCV 4.0.0

+# Example of usage and results